DharamBhojani/pygame-invaders/README.md

 Here we have made a game using python libraries like Pygame or Pymunk.

-It is a space battle game where the user will get 4 Lives by default.

 You need to install Python 3.10.4 from here
 You need to install Pygame